lindawangg/COVID-Net/docs/covidnet_pneumonia.md

-# Evaluation and Inference for Pneumonia Cases
+# COVIDNet-P: COVID-Net for Pneumonia Detection

-This section describes how the currently available COVIDNet chest CXR4 models can be leveraged to create a COVIDNet-P model which distinguishes between cases where pneumonia is present and where it is not.
-COVIDNet-CXR4 models take as input an image of shape (N, 480, 480, 3) and output the softmax probabilities as (N, 3), where N is the number of batches.
-The file inference_pneumonia.py modifies the output to return a prediction of whether pneumonia is present or not in the given image.
+This section describes how we leveraged COVID-Net to create a COVIDNet-P model which distinguishes between cases where pneumonia is present and where it is not.
+Using the inference_pneumonia.py file provided, COVIDNet-P takes as input an image of shape (N, 480, 480, 3) and outputs the likelihood of whether pneumonia is present or not in the given image.

 ## Steps for Inference
 **DISCLAIMER: Do not use this prediction for self-diagnosis.
 You should check with your local authorities for the latest advice on seeking medical assistance.**